eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 a PID Provider or Attestation Provider can use this public key to verify that the Wallet Unit is in possession of the corresponding private key, and that this key is protected by the WSCA/WSCD described in the WUA.
-This authenticates the Wallet Unit als a valid Wallet Unit provided by a trusted Wallet Provider.
+This authenticates the Wallet Unit as a valid Wallet Unit provided by a trusted Wallet Provider.
 - Lastly, a WUA contains information allowing a PID Provider or an Attestation Provider to verify that the Wallet Provider did not revoke the Wallet Unit Attestation, and hence the Wallet Unit itself.
 The WUA and the revocation